thinkerino-ai/open-thinkerino/README.md

-# Open-Thinkerino
+# open-thinkerino

 This is the open-source version of Thinkerino!
+What is it?
+Did you see it in the shadow?

-My main advice is... don't use it :D
+My main advice is... don't use it for now :D

 I O U one nice description :P